ABOUT THE ADOPT-A-FIRE-STATION PROGRAM

 - Staff will ask for your credit card information

-- Make check payable to “Los Angeles Fire Department Foundation” or the “LAFD Foundation”
+- Make check payable to the “LAFD Foundation”

 - Mail check to 1700 Stadium Way, Suite 100, Los Angeles, CA 90012

-- You may mail or drop cash donations at the address listed in the header
+- You may mail or drop cash donations at the address above

 - Include a letter or note stating it is dedicated to the station